IBM-Cloud/hpcs-grep11-js/README.md

 * `sign-and-verify-ecdsa.js`: demonstrates the sign and verify operations using the ECDSA mechanism
 * `sign-and-verify-rsa.js`: demonstrates the sign and verify operations using the RSA mechanism
 * `sign-and-verify-dsa.js`: demonstrates the sign and verify operations using the DSA mechanism
+* `sign-and-verify-dilithium.js`: demonstrates the sign and verify operations using the PQC Dilithium mechanism
 * `wrap-and-unwrap-key.js`: demonstrates the wrap and unwrap key operations
+* `wrap-and-unwrap-attributebound-key.js`: demonstrates the wrap and unwrap key operations using the CKM_IBM_ATTRIBUTEBOUND_WRAP mechanism
 * `derive-keys.js`: demonstrates the derive key operation
 * `derive-keys-dh.js`: derives keys and shares encrypted message between two users using Diffie-Hellman key pairs